 - “I am worried about my child’s progress and don’t know what to do.”

 - “I feel like nobody is listening to my concerns about my child.”

 - “I would like to have someone attend and support me at an IEP and/or other meetings at school.”

 Transition services in Allen County are a coordinated set of activities for a child with a disability that is designed to focus on academic and functional achievement to facilitate the child’s movement from school to post-school activities.
 These activities are designed on an individual basis taking into account the child’s strengths, preferences and interests.

 Transition Coordinators work with the child, parents and various individuals represented through many agencies listed below, to assist the child as he/she moves though high school and graduation.
+These activities may include: